bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_9.rst

 * Plot and dashboard publishing for wider audiences

 This is an example of a simple Bokeh server app.
-Adjust the sliders in the widgetson the left to change the sine wave on the right:
+Adjust the sliders in the widgets on the left to change the sine wave on the right:

 .. raw:: html